When to file a tax return?

-Income tax return filing when exempted from Dutch income tax
+Income tax filing when exempt from Dutch income tax

-If you are exempt from Dutch income tax, for instance because you work for an international treaty organization or a diplomatic mission you may need to declare your worldwide income.
-For instance, if you received Dutch childcare allowance.
+If you are exempt from Dutch income tax, for instance because you work for an international treaty organization or a diplomatic mission, you may still need to declare your worldwide income.
+For instance, this is the case if you received a Dutch childcare allowance.

 When to file your U.S. taxes

 The regular tax filing due date is 15 April.
-U.S. citizens and resident aliens living outside the U.S. receive an automatic extension of 2 months for their tax filing due date to 15 June.
+U.S. citizens and resident foreigners living outside the U.S. receive an automatic extension of 2 months for their tax filing due date to 15 June.
 Note that you are required to pay any tax due by 15 April regardless.
-Interest charge over tax payment due applies after 15 April.
+Interest charges apply on tax payments due after 15 April.

 You can request an additional 6 month extension to file your U.S. taxes by 15 October.
-To obtain the 6 month extension, file Form 4868 or ask a tax professional such as Blue Umbrella.
-Note that you are required to pay your, provisional, taxes due by 15 April to avoid interest charges.
+To obtain the 6 month extension, file Form 4868 or ask a tax professional such as Blue Umbrella to help.
+Note that you need to pay your (provisional) taxes by 15 April to avoid interest charges.

-You generally cannot get an extension of more than 6 months.
+You normally cannot get an extension of more than 6 months.
 However, if you are outside the United States and meet certain requirements, you may be able to get a longer extension.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or own a business, we'll make your life easier and save you money.